cfpb/design-system/docs/pages/variables.md

           ```
       - variation_name: Font stack
         variation_description: >-
-          Override this variable in order to specify a font stack
+          Override this variable in order to specify a font stack other than the
-          other than the CFPB's default brand font and fallback.
+          CFPB's default brand font and fallback.

-          ```
-          @font-stack: 'Avenir Next', Arial, sans-serif;
+          ``` @font-stack: 'Avenir Next', Arial, sans-serif; ```
-          ```
-      - variation_name: '@font-face file path'
+      - variation_name: "@font-face file path"
         variation_description: >-
           Use this variable to point to the file containing your `@font-face` rules.
 To use none, set it to an empty string.

-          ```
-          @font-face-path: 'licensed-fonts.less';
-          ```
+          `@font-face-path: 'licensed-fonts.less';`
       - variation_name: Font source
         variation_description: >-
-          Use this variable to specify
-          where the fonts declared in `licensed-fonts.less`
-          are located when self-hosting the font files.
+          Use this variable to specify where the fonts declared in `licensed-fonts.less` are located when self-hosting the font files.
           Can be either a relative or absolute path.

           ```